Isa-May/EmoArgumentPool/README.md

-This is a basic DJANGO REST API allowing to display some of the arguments classified as 'emotional' and 'non-emotional' by the machine learning models created in my project https://github.com/Isa-May/EmotionalArgumentationProject.
+This is a basic DJANGO REST API allowing to display some of the arguments classified as 'emotional' and 'non-emotional' by the best machine learning model created in my project https://github.com/Isa-May/EmotionalArgumentationProject.
 An 'emotional' argument, as classified in this work, is an argument containing pathos, i.e. emotional appeal.
 A 'non-emotional' argument is, by contrast, not able to trigger emotions.

-Please note that the arguments are by no means selected to reflect my personal views nor are they directed towards anyone, they are simply the outcome of a research project.
+**Please note that the arguments are by no means selected to reflect my personal views nor are they directed towards anyone, they are simply the outcome of a research project.**

 The data is mainly from online arguments portals and forums where people give their views on topics as presented in the API. - The exact sources are:

 * Gretz, S., Friedman, R., Cohen-Karlik, E., Toledo, A., Lahav, D., Aharonov, R., & Slonim, N. (2020, April).
 A large-scale dataset for ar- gument quality ranking: Construction and analysis.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 34, No. 05, pp. 7805-7813).